kayevo/Kayevo/README.md

 I upload code from projects I enjoy developing onto GitHub.
 I sincerely hope that the software I have created can assist you in coding more effectively if you are a developer or enable you to analyze some of my work if you are a recruiter.

-If you have any questions, you can click here and contact me through my [Linkedin](https://www.linkedin.com/in/kayevo/).
+Now, to talk to me, you can click here and contact me through my [Linkedin](https://www.linkedin.com/in/kayevo/).
 </br>

 <a href="https://www.linkedin.com/in/johnatan-kayevo-b744671a4/" target="_blank"><img align="left" alt="LinkedIn" width="22px" src="https://github.com/Aakarsh-B/trying-repos/blob/master/linkedin.svg"